Chattanooga Suspends Curbside Recycling

 The best option is to put leaves in your compost.
 Compost thrives from having a variety of materials, especially dead leaf matter mixed with food waste.
 So rake them and put them in your compost.
 And if you don’t have a compost bin, maybe this is a good time to start one!

 If you have woods around your yard, you can easily find a place to dump your leaves.
-This home below, as you can see, has a wooded area adjacent to their land where they could’ve dumped these leaves and let nature take its course.
+The home above, as you can see, has a wooded area adjacent to their land where they could’ve dumped these leaves and let nature take its course.
 You will want to avoid dumping them in ditches or waterways to prevent flooding.

 Yard with leaves

 A third option is to save them to use as a mulch cover.
-If your mower has a bagged mulch option, you could mow and mulch them and use them in the spring for your garden.
+If your mower has a bagged mulch option, you could use the mulch in the spring for your garden.

 Last, some like to burn leaves.
 Besides the obvious safety and fire hazards, it turns out that the practice can have health hazards too.
 According to Purdue University, the smoke from burning leaves contains tiny particles and gases that can accumulate in the lungs over time.
-Additionally, the smoke from moist leaves gives off hydrocarbons, an irritant to the eyes, nose, throat, and lungs but also which sometimes are carcinogenic.1
+Additionally, the smoke from moist leaves gives off hydrocarbons, an irritant to the eyes, nose, throat, and lungs and are sometimes carcinogenic.10

 Raked leaves in yard with bench